banish18/Medium/README.md

-This application has two sections admin section and frontend section.
+This application is build in laravel framework.
+It has two sections admin section and frontend section.
- - Admin Section
+ - Admin Section Feature
    - Admin can manage tags
    - Admin can manage posts